-Bec is the Acting President of HMA.
-She was born into a hearing-impaired family with a hearing-impaired father, older brother and extended family members.
+Bec was born into a hearing-impaired family with a hearing-impaired father, older brother and extended family members.
 She was diagnosed with a mild hearing loss at 3 and received hearing aids at 5 years old.
 Due to the progressive nature of Bec’s hearing loss she received a cochlear implant at 25 years old and continues to wear a hearing aid in the other ear.

 Growing up with so many hearing-impaired role models Bec developed a passion for social justice and the power of self-education in managing hearing loss.
 Bec was featured in an episode about deafness on the ABC TV show ‘You Can’t Ask That’ and was interviewed on Triple J about her experiences.